Single-Use Plastic Bags Banned In the U.S.

 Everyone agreed that this ban will require some work and patience.

-In the coming weeks there will be initiatives aimed at teaching store staff about the ban and outreach programs for shoppers explaining how the ban will work.
+In the coming weeks, there will be initiatives aimed at teaching store staff about the ban and outreach programs for shoppers to explain how the ban will work.

 April Fools!
 We may not be able to get an outright ban for the entire country, but someday we hope to see bag bans across all of America.
 In the meantime check out our bag ban map and join the movement!Tagged